 \section{Dataset and Preprocessing}

 We conduct our experiments on three well-known morph datasets: AMSL \cite{ref64}, FRLL-Morphs \cite{ref65}, and MorDiff \cite{ref9}.
 The FRLL-Morphs dataset includes morphs generated using four different techniques: OpenCV \cite{ref67}, StyleGAN \cite{ref69}, WebMorph \cite{ref70}, and FaceMorph \cite{ref68}.
 In all three datasets, the bonafides are derived from the FRLL dataset, which comprises 102 identities, each with two frontal images (one smiling and one neutral).
-The morph counts in each of the dataset are as follows: AMSL: 2,175 morphs; FaceMorpher: 1,222 morphs; StyleGAN: 1,222 morphs; OpenCV: 1,221 morphs; WebMorph: 1,221 morphs; MorDiff: 1,000 morphs.
+The morph counts in each of the datasets are as follows: AMSL: 2,175 morphs; FaceMorpher: 1,222 morphs; StyleGAN: 1,222 morphs; OpenCV: 1,221 morphs; WebMorph: 1,221 morphs; MorDiff: 1,000 morphs.

 To split the dataset into training and testing sets, we follow an identity-disjoint protocol.
 We divide the 102 identities into training and testing sets using a 60-40 split.
 A morph image is included in the training (or test) set only if both bonafide identities used to create it belong to the training (or test) set.
 Morphs where one identity belongs to the training set and the other to the test set (or vice versa) are excluded.
 Additionally, any identities that do not participate in morph generation are also discarded.
-To maintain consistency across datasets, we only consider neutral faces (AMSL morphs are exclusively generated from neutral facial expressions bonafides).
+To maintain consistency across datasets, we only consider neutral faces (AMSL morphs are exclusively generated from neutral facial expression bonafides).

 \textbf{Intrinsic Bias in Morphs}: Figure \ref{fig:hard-samples} shows randomly selected examples from the AMSL dataset.
 Typically, a morph is created by superimposing a face image onto a \textit{base image}.
 This process inherently introduces a bias toward the \textit{base image}, making it extremely difficult to recover the other identity from the morph.
-To quantify this bias, we compute the similarity distributions between the morph and the two ground-truth images (MORPH-BF1 and MORPH-BF2) and calculate the $d'$ values for each in Table \ref{tab:dprime}.
+To quantify this bias, we compute the similarity distributions between the morph and the two groundtruth images (MORPH-BF1 and MORPH-BF2) and calculate the $d'$ values for each in Table \ref{tab:dprime}.
 A higher $d'$ value indicates that the distributions are well separated.
 This method of creating morphs leaves very little visual information about the second identity, making it extremely challenging to reconstruct it accurately.
-As a result, the outputs often closely resemble the morph itself, a phenomenon we refer to as \textit{morph-replication}.
+As a result, the outputs often closely resemble the morph itself.